© Peter Fischer

 Experience the importance of short film on Hamburg's screens

-The Short Film Festival is one of the most renowned and at the same time most important short film festivals in Europe.
+The Short Film Festival is one of the most renowned and important short film festivals in Europe.
 Since 1986, more than 400 films have been shown at the festival every year.
-The festival's program shows films that could not be more different: from loud and sparkling, to wild and level-headed, to quiet and peotic.
-Filmmakers, industry and audience celebrate the short form together at the 39th Short Film Festival Hamburg.
+The festival programme features films that could not be more different: from loud and sparkling to wild and thoughtful to quiet and poetic.
+Filmmakers, industry professionals and audiences celebrate the short form together at the Hamburg Short Film Festival.

-By presenting an enormous range of international short film productions, the festival offers its visitors a diverse forum and serves as a widely popular meeting place for short filmmakers from Germany and abroad.
-The festival's diversity is fed on the one hand by the numerous film submissions for the various competitions and on the other hand by the various carefully curated special programs.
+By presenting an enormous range of international short film productions, the festival offers its visitors a diverse forum and serves as a widely popular meeting place for short film makers from Germany and abroad.
+The diversity of the festival is fuelled on the one hand by the numerous film submissions for the various competitions and on the other hand by the diverse, carefully curated special programmes.

 Competitions

-The annual national and international competitions do not differentiate between individual genres, but all cinematic forms are invited to participate in the categories International Competition, NoBudget, German Competition and Flotter Dreier.
-In addition to the three competitions (the International Competition, the German Competition and the Triple Axel), various special programs are presented that take a closer look at selected topics.
-They range from social observations to shows of the work of individual filmmakers or film groups to country or regional focuses.
+The annual national and international competitions do not differentiate between individual genres; all film forms are invited to participate.
+In addition to the competitions, various special programmes are presented that take a closer look at selected topics.
+They range from social observations to retrospectives of individual filmmakers or film groups to country or regional focuses.
 In addition, technical, aesthetic or formal developments are examined at irregular intervals.

-In addition to the cinematic programs, there are seminars, workshops or informational events within the framework of the festival, which offer filmmakers the opportunity to gain helpful insights into film production.
+Beyond the film programmes, the festival also offers seminars, workshops and information events that give filmmakers the opportunity to gain helpful insights into film production.

 More on this subject